MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMScriptDeploymentType.md

 ### -RepairWorkingDirectory

-Starting in version 2002, use this parameter to configure the repair command's working directory.
+Use this parameter to configure the repair command's working directory.
 Also configure the **RepairCommand** parameter.

 ```yaml
 Type: String